Mona the Vampire (book)

 Mona the Vampire is a children's book written and illustrated by Sonia Holleyman and first published in 1990 by Orchard Books.
-The book is the first in the Mona the Vampire.
+The book is the first in the Mona the Vampire series.
 It was the basis of the YTV television series with the same name.
 The story centers around a young girl named Mona and her pet cat, Fang, who pretend to be vampires together because of their obsession with spooky stories.